all4one-max/code-calendar-public/README.md

-# Neural Machine Translator
+# CODE 365

-This web app convert french sentences to english sentences.
+This web app brings to you all the programming contests happening on various websites in one place and enables you to set reminders so that you don't forget about the contests.

 # Built with